 Beach Student Cup - the largest student beach volleyball event in the country with over 200 students taking part across the weekend

-For further information on volleyball within Higher Education, please contact Rob Payne, Young People Manager, at email@example.com or on 01509 227738.
+For further information on volleyball within Higher Education, please contact Rob Payne, Core Market Coordinator, at firstname.lastname@example.org or on 01509 227738.

 One student shares their experience of taking recreational volleyball into a university, as the next generation......

 Please contact Rob Payne, Core Market Coordinator, at email@example.com or on 01509 227738